 Amanda believed in herself and in the injection training she had received at National Laser Institute and worked in a few med spas and learned the ropes.
 The more experience Amanda got under her belt, the more sought after and successful she became.
 Highly skilled injectable nurses are in high demand because they are hard to find.
 After persevering, Amanda’s cosmetic injection training finally paid off.

 Amanda’s journey evolved to opening up her own business, ModernArt Medspa and Salon in Redondo Beach, California.
-Amanda revealed, “Injectables is an art.
+Amanda explains, “Injectables is an art.
 When you get good at injectables word spreads quickly.
 Clients are loyal and they will follow you anywhere.”
-In addition to local clientele, Amanda has clients from the east coast, Tahiti, Croatia, and Africa.
+Amanda has clients from Tahiti that see her twice a year, Croatia, Africa and east coast USA.
 She also teaches destination courses for National Laser Institute in Beverly Hills, San Francisco, and Newport Beach.

 Amanda’s Point of Difference

 Amanda has seen the beauty and medical aesthetics industries from both sides and recognized a disconnect between what practitioners can do and what clients want to do.
-Amanda explained, “We are the only full-service med spa salon in South Bay.
+She says, “we are the only full-service med spa salon in South Bay.
 Combining med spa services in a salon environment is a new business model.
 The majority of my clients do not want plastic surgery, what they want is more cosmetic.
 They are comfortable with receiving med spa services in a less clinical beauty salon setting.”

 Amanda’s Cosmetic Injection Training Key to Success